 She churned out her first website in 6th grade and reigned as Prez Supreme of her class in the UF Graphic Design program.
 Melanie is vegetarian, so it's great to know that she wouldn't murder and eat us if we were stuck in the office without food.

-A proud corn-fed son of the Midwest, Ryan's dipping his toes for the first time in the relatively grain-free southeast.
+A proud corn-fed son of the Midwest, Ryan's figured out how to survive in the relatively corn-free southeast.
 He's an impassioned baseball advocate, fan and opinionist.
 In his free time he enjoys eating, pondering the merits of facial hair and daydreaming about Bob Feller.
-Ryan's throat is always gurgling in a non-life threatening way, sounding like a young warbler.
+Ryan's throat is always gurgling in a non-life threatening way, like a young warbler.

-Colin Pinegar's last name rhymes with vinegar.
-Though it's also okay to call him PINE-GAR.
+Colin's a designer pulling buckets out of a bottomless well of creativity.
+His last name rhymes with vinegar, though it's also okay to call him PINE-GAR.
 A fish of the woods is actually a useful metaphor for Colin.
 His way of thinking is a bit unexpected and that often leads to very original ideas.

-He has been known to run barefoot.
-Our second resident vegetarian, Colin will also throw back a seltzer while the rest of us are rolling around in the gutters.
-He exists in a constant state of wondering whether he should or should not be in a pool doing Aqua Zumba.
+A proud vegetarian, Colin will also throw back a seltzer while the rest of us are rolling around in the gutters.
+He exists in a constant state of wondering whether he should be in a pool doing Aqua Zumba.

 One of the calmest people you'll ever meet, Chloe does whatever is needed to keep the office purring.
 She might bring you a cup of coffee, she might make sure your package gets to its destination on time, or she might coordinate the production of your custom embroidered Hawaiian diving shorts.
-Whatever it is you can rest assured that Chloe will be taking care of you.
+Whatever you need, you can rest assured that Chloe will be taking care of you.

 When not caring for her Fuzzco brethren, Chloe practices the near-forgotten archaic craft of shooting with film cameras, venturing into darkrooms, and developing her own pictures.